 Couples should consider drawing up a written “living-together contract” to determine, in advance, the status of joint and separate assets and liabilities, duties and obligations, and other factors unique to each situation.
-This can be done with or without an attorney.
-However, consulting with an attorney about the consequences of signing and the validity of the contract is advisable.
+You can do this with or without an attorney.
+However, it's a good idea to consult with an attorney about the consequences of signing the contract and the validity of the contract.

 For example, if the non-marital agreement is intended to continue into marriage, consult an attorney to make sure that this intent is expressed clearly in the agreement.
 Each partner should use a separate attorney.

 Since the motives for drawing up contracts differ from couple to couple, there are no uniform clauses that apply to all negotiated, written contracts between unmarried cohabitants.
 However, suggested topics for such contracts include:

 - the names of the parties;

 - the goals and expectations for the relationship;

 - ownership, management, and control of property and income;

 - the parties’ responsibilities for debts;

 - definitions of and responsibilities for support and living expenses;